-4.2.3.2 Conditions of the Calls for proposals and Calls management rules
+4.2.3.2 Conditions of the calls for proposals and call management rules

-For Call management, IHI JU will utilise the EC IT infrastructure available under Funding & Tender opportunities - Single Electronic Data Interchange Area (SEDIA).
+For call management, IHI JU will utilise the EC IT infrastructure available under Funding & Tender opportunities - Single Electronic Data Interchange Area (SEDIA).

-The General Annexes of the Horizon Europe Work Programme 2021-2022 shall apply mutatis mutandis to the Calls for proposals covered by this amended Work Programme.
+The General Annexes of the Horizon Europe Work Programme 2021-2022 shall apply mutatis mutandis to the calls for proposals covered by this amended Work Programme.
 In accordance with Article 5(2)(a) of the Council Regulation (EU) 2021/2085, in duly justified cases, derogations related to the specificities for IHI JU may be introduced in the relevant Work Programme.
-Where necessary, this will be done at the time the topic texts will be identified in this amended Work Programme.
+Where necessary, this will be done when the topic texts are identified in this amended Work Programme.

-To maximise the efficiency of the Calls management, IHI JU will continuously explore and implement simplification and improved processes while maintaining the highest standards of the evaluation process, in line with the applicable Horizon Europe rules.
+To maximise the efficiency of the call management process, IHI JU will continuously explore and implement simplification and improved processes while maintaining the highest standards of the evaluation process, in line with the applicable Horizon Europe rules.